Grv-Singh/imgtec-challenge/README.md

 | Warrior | 6 |![](https://raw.githubusercontent.com/Grv-Singh/imgtec-fullstack-challenge/main/vectors/Warrior_bee_A.png)| 10 |
 | Worker | 3 |![](https://raw.githubusercontent.com/Grv-Singh/imgtec-fullstack-challenge/main/vectors/Worker_bee_A.png)| 5 |

+ Immobile bees can be counted as defendants of beehive.
+ Fight does on for 10 seconds and the winner is declared.

 ## Sources
 Sound : <a href="https://www.soundsnap.com/" target="_blank">Bees Sound - Soundsnap</a>